Did Teresa Giudice Cheat On Joe? Her ‘Hookup’ Comment Explained

-Fans of the Real Housewives of New Jersey were treated to a supertease revealing that Joe and Teresa Giudice‘s relationship was being addressed in the upcoming tenth season of the show, but one moment from the show’s trailer has tongues wagging.
+Fans of The Real Housewives of New Jersey were treated to a supertease revealing that Joe and Teresa Giudice‘s relationship was being addressed in the upcoming 10th season of the show, but one moment from the show’s trailer has tongues wagging.
 Teresa admits in a new trailer of the show that she “hooked up” with a guy, despite the fact that she is still married to Joe.
 But was the reality star admitting to cheating?
 Her lawyer spoke with Us Weekly on Wednesday and explained the shocking comment.

 “The clip in the newer supertease is Teresa, her brother and a lifelong friend named Tony talking about Teresa and Tony kissing when they were in high school more than 25 years ago,” James Leonard Jr. explained.

-Bravo released a trailer on October 16 for the upcoming season of the show in which Teresa talks about “hooking up” with a man, causing fans to speculate about whether or not the reality star, who is living in a separate country from her husband after he was deported, is cheating on her husband.
+Bravo released a trailer on October 16 for the upcoming season of the show in which Teresa talks about “hooking up” with a man.
+This caused fans to speculate about whether or not the reality star, who is living in a separate country from her husband after he was deported, is cheating on her husband.

 “He’s the one I hooked up with,” she says in the trailer.

-As she says it, she holds up a picture of shirtless man.
-Leonard explains that this man is her high school friend.
+As she says it, she holds up a picture of a shirtless man, who Leonard revealed is her high school friend.

 The man in the picture later confirms that they “might have kissed.”